 [T]here are just too many questions left unanswered.
 How quickly would the channel be available?
 What kind of distribution would it get?
 The NFL Network isn't even available yet on Time Warner Cable, and it's been in existence since 2003.
 At the moment, beIn Sports has hinted at "two major deals" for distribution, but details aren't yet available.
 Would beIn Sports be a premium network that required the extra fees of a "sports tier" from satellite and cable providers?
 What would the production quality be of a brand new network?
 How about the broadcast talent?
 What would happen to the visibility and accessibility of the Premier League in the states?

-In short, a move of the EPL to a brand new network that few have access to would severely reverse much of the momentum that soccer in this country has been building since the 2010 World Cup
+In short, a move of the EPL to a brand new network that few have access to would severely reverse much of the momentum that soccer in this country has been building since the 2010 World Cup.

 The thrilling conclusion to the Premier League season, along with Chelsea's exciting Champions League final, illustrate the growing audience in America for high-quality European soccer.
-(For those of you who notice, compare the number of Manchester United, Arsenal and Chelsea shirts you see worn in the neighbourhood to, say, the Chicago Fire or LA Galaxy.)
+(For those of you who notice, compare the number of Manchester United, Arsenal and Chelsea shirts you see worn in the neighborhood to, say, the Chicago Fire or LA Galaxy.)
 What happens to that momentum if the Premier League goes to a niche network seen in few American homes?
 From a television point of view, what happens to the outstanding announcing crew – Martin Tyler, Ian Darke and company – we’ve become accustomed to hearing?

-There is, of course, a political/cultural element to this discussion as well.
 I hesitate to make this analogy, because it’s an inexact one, but it reminds me of the controversy surrounding the creation of the Washington Times by the Unification Church many years ago.
 DC was badly in need of a conservative alternative to the Washington Post (the city’s second newspaper, the Star, had folded the year before the Times was launched), and the paper has done some excellent reporting over the years.
 Still, despite a distinguished list of editors and writers, and and the Church’s initial insistence that it would exercise no editorial control over the newspaper, many people had – and continue to have - great qualms over supporting the paper.

 I see something similar here, at least in the sense that we have a media conglomerate, with a definite global/political identification, becoming involved in an enterprise which they could probably claim has no ideological significance.
 We merely seek, they could plausibly say, to bring the best sports entertainment available to a worldwide audience.
 And this could be the case.
 But will there be that hesitation to become involved too closely with the network, either as a viewer or employee?
 Do announcers and technicians look beyond any apprehensions they might have and follow the league they love?
 Do dedicated fans bite the bullet and subscribe to a premium channel, even though they may be concerned about where those subscription fees go, simply to enjoy their favorite sport?

-This is not an easy question.
 My hope is that we won’t have to answer it, at least this time around.
 We should know the answers, at least in part, in a few weeks.